cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 The kubectl CNPG plugin command `fio` executes a fio job with default values and read operations.
-Through the `--dry-run` flag you can generate the manifest of the job for later modification/execution.
+Using the `--dry-run` flag, you can generate the manifest of the job for later modification or execution.

 !!!
 Note
-    The kubectl plugin command `fio` will create a deployment with predefined fio job values using a ConfigMap.
+    The kubectl plugin command `fio` creates a deployment with predefined fio job values using a ConfigMap.
 If you want to provide custom job values, we recommend generating a manifest using the `--dry-run` flag and providing your custom job values in the generated ConfigMap.

-Example of default usage:
+This example shows the default usage:

 ```shell
 kubectl cnpg fio <fio-name>
 ```

-Example with custom values:
+This example uses custom values:

 ```shell
 kubectl cnpg fio <fio-name> \